mit-ll/air-risk-class/README.md

 jupyter notebook
 ```

 Then click on the `Main.ipynb` notebook that you want to run.
 If you are unfamiliar with the Jupyter notebook interface, please refer to this nice introduction and [`tutorial`](https://www.dataquest.io/blog/jupyter-notebook-tutorial/).
+In our walkthrough of the notebook, we specify a state and then create a longitude/latitude grid of points to run the airspace risk classification.
+This code does not depend on the state and longitude/latitude/altitude points can be read in from a file (or created from a different geometric boundary) to run the classification on.
+A conveinience script (`runState.py`) is provided for running the airspace risk classification for an entire state.

 #### Jupyter Errors